ktolen/geometric-models/README.md

 [Installation Guide](https://www.anaconda.com/download)

 ### **Supported Data Format**
 This code accepts **CSV files** as input, which should be the output of **image analysis from particle tracking**.
-The CSV file must contain at least three columns:
+The CSV file must contain at least three columns with the following information:
 - **A unique particle identifier**
 - **X coordinate**
 - **Y coordinate**

 An optional **Z coordinate** can also be included.
 Each row represents an entry for these variables, and the first row should contain the **column titles**.
+Excel files can be converted to CSV format.